execdd17/ocr_challenge/README.md

 ### Advanced Usage

 Let's use a more complicated String input.
-The IBusinessCard parser will attempt to find all email addresses and phone numbers, but not fax numbers.Once it does, you can get them directly from your IContactInfo instance.
+The IBusinessCard parser will attempt to find all email addresses and phone numbers, but not fax numbers.
+Once it does, you can get them directly from your IContactInfo instance.

 ```ruby
 require 'ocr_challenge'